terranexum/OpenAccelerator/README.md

 ## Free and Open Source

-This is an open source project released under the Apache 2.0 license.
-A license file will be added in the near future.
+This is an open source project.
 Collaborators and derivative projects are welcomed.